 Memorial Day seems like a good time to remember the veterans in my own family and say a heart-felt “thank you” to all veterans, past and present.

-My grandfather on my father’s side went into the shipyards at Wilmington, NC, at the beginning of WWII and helped build the big battleships that were needed in the Pacific theater.
+My grandfather on my father’s side went into the shipyards at Wilmington, NC, at the beginning of WWII and helped build the ships that were needed in the Pacific theater.

 Both my grandmother’s brothers-in-law were veterans: 1) great-uncle Fred lied about his age (said he was 16 instead of 14) and ended up in Mexico with General John “Black Jack” Pershing in pursuit of Pancho Villa.
 He saw action not only in Mexico but in both World Wars and Korea, too.
 He earned a battlefield commission in WWII and reached the rank of Colonel by the time he retired after 40 years of service (and a hula-girl tattooed on his arm!).
 Great-uncle Benny was part of the invasion of Italy (at Anzio, I think) and lived to tell about it.